josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

 Your users aren't as enamored—and therefore, not as patient—as you are.
-They came here to get something done, and they aren't interested in waiting longer than they need to for anything, regardless of how cool it may be.
+They came here to get something done, and they aren't interested in waiting longer than they need to, regardless of how cool it may be.

 My advice is: try to make your transitions as quick as possible, without being so short that a user might miss them.
 As a rule of thumb, I find that most single transitions work best somewhere in the 150–400 millisecond range (0.15 to 0.4 seconds).
-If you have back-to-back transitions--as one element moves out then another moves in, for example--you can double that, and add a little time between them, too.
+If you have back-to-back transitions--as one element moves out then another moves in afterwards, for example--you can double that, and add a little time between them, too.
 (You wouldn't want the whiplash of _two_ separate animations rushing by.)

 <CalloutPlusQuote>